vitejs/vite/docs/guide/dep-pre-bundling.md

 ::: warning Note
 Linked dependencies might not work properly in the final build due to differences in dependency resolution.
-Use `npm package` instead for all local dependencies to avoid issues in the final bundle.
+Use `npm pack` instead for all local dependencies to avoid issues in the final bundle.
+(The `npm pack` is only ever needed when the linked source code or package only exports CJS code.
+If it exports ESM code, then it is not needed.)
 :::

 ## Customizing the Behavior